 Contrasting to the current GST regime, where the taxpayer is required to file their monthly returns on a self-declaration basis, the main returns under new GST return system will be calculated by the government based on the information submitted by the taxpayer and the supplier in the annexures, along with the taxpayer’s tax liability.

-IRIS Business, a leading name amongst the GST Suvidha Providers (GSP) in India, offers easy and efficient solutions for GST (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
-For any queries or to book your free demo, connect with us at firstname.lastname@example.org.
+IRIS Business, a leading name amongst the GST Suvidha Providers (GSP) in India, offers easy and GST Solution (IRIS Sapphire) and E-way bill (IRIS Topaz) compliance.
+For any queries or to book your free demo, connect with us at email@example.com.